gurkanozer/entertainment-web-app/README.md

 # Entertainment Web App Project

-What packages did i used?
+What packages did i use?

 - Styled components for styling
 - Redux for state management
 - react-hooks-form and yup for form validations